telerik/nativescript-cloud/README.md

 				});
 ```

-### Module cloudPublishService
+### Module nsCloudPublishService
-The `cloudPublishService` allows publishing build packages to an application store (either GooglePlay or iTunesConnect).
+The `nsCloudPublishService` allows publishing build packages to an application store (either GooglePlay or iTunesConnect).
 You can call the following methods:
 * `publishToItunesConnect` method - it will try to publish the provided package to iTunes Connect. </br>
 Definition: